 In order to provide psychotherapy, a person must be under the supervision of someone who is independently licensed by the state that they are in or already have an independent license to practice psychotherapy.
 It is also encouraged, and in some cases required, that even if a person is independently licensed to practice psychotherapy that they receive clinical supervision if they are using a new method or working with a client that is beyond what they usually do.
 The definition of a “qualified or registered clinical supervisor” varies state-to-state and this can also vary based on a certification, which may require supervision, in addition or in place of a licensure.

-This is a critical period of growth for every clinician, and while a bad clinical supervisor can teach you just as much as a good clinical supervisor, I believe that I have a duty to share with you all that I have learned and how I have grown as a clinician so that you can too.
+This is a critical period of growth for every clinician, and while a ‘bad’ clinical supervisor can teach you just as much as a ‘good’ clinical supervisor (if you are willing to learn from ‘bad’ experiences), I believe that I have a duty to teach you what I have learned, and to share how I have grown as a clinician so that you can too.
 But make no mistake, I will not simply tell you all of the ‘secrets’ to psychotherapy that I’ve learned.
 That would be detrimental to your learning process.
 There is, after all, a major difference between knowledge and wisdom.
-My goal is for you to gain wisdom as part of the clinical supervision that you receive from me so that you may become one of the best clinicians, resulting in more healing.
+The goal is for you to gain wisdom as part of the clinical supervision that you receive so that you may become one of the best clinicians, resulting in more healing.